Dasharo/docs/docs/variants/asus_kgpe_d16/setup.md

 attach to various SPI modules footprints and sockets.
 The DIP-8 adapter is put into the DIP-8 socket on the mainboard, which allows attaching the qspimux SPI multiplexer.
-The multiplexer is responsible for switching between the external SPI lines and the mainboard lines routed to the external SPi flash chip.
+The multiplexer is responsible for switching between the external SPI lines and the mainboard lines routed to the external SPI flash chip.
 The external flash chip is soldered on a SOIC8 adapter, which is connected to the qspimux.
-The connection of the [RTE](https://3mdeb.com/open-source-hardware/#rte)and qspimux is as follows:
+The connection of the [RTE](https://3mdeb.com/open-source-hardware/#rte) and qspimux is as follows:

  RTE header J7 pin | qspimux J101 pin
 :-----------------:|:-------------------: